 I also endorse illusionism, meaning consciousness is an illusion like stage magic is an illusion, though I prefer not to use this term when possible because it doesn’t seem very well-defined to me.
-I use the term sometimes because it’s a useful intuitive way of gesturing at my precise views, and this is the terminology Luke Muehlhauser at Open Philanthropy Project uses in his report.
+I use the term sometimes because it’s a useful intuitive way of gesturing at my precise views, and this is the preferred terminology of Luke Muehlhauser at Open Philanthropy Project.

 In philosopher David Chalmers’ popular framework of views on consciousness, I identify as a type-A materialist or a type-A physicalist.
 This means I don’t believe there’s a hard problem of consciousness.
 In other words, I believe “there is no epistemic gap between physical and phenomenal truths; or at least, any apparent epistemic gap is easily closed.”